 Developing for the future

-The facilities at the Vesalius Clinical Training Unit are excellent and have a capacity to develop and adapt to allow additional training in clinical environment simulation.
+The facilities at the Vesalius Clinical Training Centre are excellent and have a capacity to develop and adapt to allow additional training in clinical environment simulation.
 By providing an operating theatre for surgical simulation, aligned with new Department of Health initiatives for the education and training of healthcare workers, we envisage a facility aptly suited for simulated teaching from high-fidelity virtual-reality to wet labs skills training.

 Supporting a wide range of surgical skills courses designed for clinicians in various specialities, including orthopaedic, vascular and reconstructive.